CHILDREN UNDER 5 TREATED

-The Democratic Republic of Congo (DRC), the second largest country in Africa, has been gripped by dire humanitarian and health crises for many years.
-Rich in natural resources, DRC has been the scene of conflicts since the early 1990s.
-This has resulted in large population displacements, as well as the destruction of health facilities and public services.
-Outbreaks of cholera, measles and malaria are frequent throughout the country.
-The medical needs here are enormous and the country’s infant mortality rate is one of the highest in the world.
+The Democratic Republic of Congo (DRC), the second largest country in Africa, is faced with a precarious health situation that requires medical and humanitarian support.
+Rich in natural resources, the DRC has been center stage for conflicts since the early 1990s.
+This gave rise to the substantial displacement of people and led to the destruction of health care facilities and public services.
+Cholera, measles and malaria epidemics are common throughout the entire country.
+The infant mortality rate of the country – 71 deaths per 1,000 – is one of the highest in the world.